f5devcentral/f5-beacon/examples/ansible-integration/README.md

 ## Integrate Beacon into an Ansible playbook

-This example demonstrates integrating Beacon into an Ansible playbook.
+This example demonstrates one way in which Beacon can be integrated with an Ansible playbook.
 The playbook will:
 - instantiate a BIG-IP
 - provision the BIG-IP via definitions within the [host_vars](host_vars) folder
 - deploy [AS3 appplications](host_vars/localhost/apps.json) to the BIG-IP